 Distractions in the workplace can be emails that are not relevant to the specific task you are carrying out at that moment; meetings that are not needed and various interruptions.

 A way to remove distractions is to allocate time slots to tasks.
-For example, have all meeting in the morning or check emails only at allocated times.
+For example, have all meetings in the morning or check emails only at allocated times.

 Also, consider carrying out important tasks in quiet locations, where you are less likely to be interrupted.

 13. Remember the 80/20 Rule